marsgroves/CYBERSECURITY/WebDevelopment/WebDevelopment.md

 ## Deploying and Testing a Container Set

-**Docker-Compose** can deploy multiple containers simultaneously via a `docker-compose.yml` file.
+`Docker-Compose` can deploy multiple containers simultaneously via a `docker-compose.yml` file.

 A YAML file, specifically a `docker-compose.yml` configuration file is required for the deployment of a container set.
 It contains all of the base containers, networking, and other configurations for our container set.

 ## Databases (e.g., SQL queries)

 An SQL query can request information from a table.
 For example, to see all of the information within a table called 'customers' we need to make an SQL query that looks like this:
-**SELECT * FROM customers;**
+`SELECT * FROM customers;`

 32. Which type of SQL query would we use to enter new data into a table?
 (You don't need a full query, just the first part of the statement.)

 This is the SQL query we would use to enter new data into a table:
-**INSERT INTO**
+`INSERT INTO`

-We would never run **DELETE FROM <table-name>;** by itself because it would delete the entire table.
+We would never run `DELETE FROM <table-name>;` by itself because it would delete the entire table.

-## Bonus Challenge Solution: The Cookie Jar
+## Bonus Challenge: The Cookie Jar

-The goal for this bonus challenge was to quickly get familiar with using **curl** to save and manage cookies.
+The goal for this bonus challenge was to quickly get familiar with using `curl` to save and manage cookies.
 Security roles that deal with testing websites will need to know how to use command-line cookies for scripting and automation.
+So I created command-line cookies using forms in the demonstration below with the Editor Ryan's credentials.

 After completing steps one and two, that is, setting up and completing baselining where I got familiar with the contents of the dashboard and saw the Administrator and Editor users in the *users.php* file, I decided to construct a curl request.
 I found a user with Editor credentials named Ryan from the list.
 Let's skip to step 3 now.